akamaster/pytorch_resnet_cifar10/README.md

 And their implementation matches description in original paper.

-If you find this implementation is useful and used it in your production/academic work please cite/mention this page.
+If you find this implementation is useful and used it in your production/academic work please cite/mention this page and author Yerlan Idelbayev.